gboyd068/obsidian-swiftlatex-render/README.md

 # Obsidian SwiftLaTeX Renderer

-This plugin renders codeblocks with the label `latex` into a pdf.
+This plugin renders codeblocks with the label `latex` into a pdf, or into svg when using the label `latexsvg`.
 This is achieved using the SwiftLaTeX wasm LaTeX compiler built into the plugin, which has no other dependencies.
 Packages are fetched on-demand from https://texlive2.swiftlatex.com/, by default.
+The plugin additionally uses the poppler utility `pdftocairo` compiled to wasm to support converting pdf to svg.

 # Setup
 Just place the files from the release into the folder `.obsidian/plugins/swiftlatex-render`, and make sure that the plugin is enabled in the 'Community plugins' tab of the settings.

 # Usage
-The content inside of `latex` code blocks will be rendered using the given command.
-You can load any packages you need with `\usepackage{}`.
+The content inside of the supported code blocks will be rendered using the given command.
+You can load any packages you need with `\usepackage{}`, it may take longer to compile a given codeblock for the first time as packages may need to be downloaded.

 The generated pdf's `<div>` parent has the class `block-language-latex`, so it can be styled using CSS snippets.
 For example, if you are using dark mode you can set `filter: invert(100%)` to invert the colours for a quick hack for dark themed diagrams.
+The generated svg's parent has the class `block-lanuage-latexsvg`.

 # Limitations
-- Currently, all the code required to render the document must be contained within the `latex` code block.
+- Currently, all the code required to render the document must be contained within the code block.

 # Caching